 Even if none of these scenarios apply to you, you can check your credit for free once a year at AnnualCreditReport.com.
 If it’s been a year or more since you last checked your credit report, you should pull it now.
 It’s free, and you may learn something important!

 Remember, there are three credit bureaus – Experian, Transunion, and Equifax – that maintain credit reports.
 The next time you check your credit, make sure you are pulling your report from all three.

 When you’ve been a victim of identity theft, or you just want to be extra diligent, manually pulling your credit report might not be enough.
-Credit monitoring services can help, watching your credit report and alerting you whenever something changes.
+Credit and identity theft monitoring services can help, watching your credit report and alerting you whenever something changes.
 It’s a viable solution for those that want extra peace of mind.